vercel-labs/mcp-to-ai-sdk/README.md

 # MCP to AI SDK

-A CLI tool that generates Vercel AI SDK wrappers for Model Context Protocol (MCP) tools.
+A CLI tool that generates Vercel AI SDK stubs for Model Context Protocol (MCP) tools.

+Why would you do this over using the MCP directly:

+- Security: Prevents possible prompt injection from unexpected changes to the MCP server.
+- Security: Prevents security issues from unexpected new tools (e.g. when the server introduces a new delete function).
+- Security: Allows overridding tool implementations with narrower arguments.
+E.g. by limiting queries to a single tenant or similar specialization of broad tools.
+- Quality: Prevents quality regressions from unexpected changes to the MCP server.
+- Quality: Allows tuning of tool call precision in the context of your project.

 ## Installation